Date25 Feb 2022

 Payrolling benefits in kind can significantly reduce your P11D reporting requirements, reduce risk, and free up valuable administration time for the business.
-However, action is needed now for the tax year commencing 6 April 2021.
+However, action is needed now in time for the tax year commencing 6 April 2022.

 In April 2016, HMRC introduced formal payrolling of benefits.
 This enables employers to report and collect the tax on certain benefits in real time.
 A notional taxable amount reflecting the benefit value is added to the payroll information and reported to HMRC through payroll Real Time Information (RTI) reporting, allowing the tax to be collected at the time a benefit is received rather than retrospectively through an adjustment in tax code.